neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 ### Central Dogma

-Examine the following deoxyribonucleic acid (DNA), ribonucleic acid (RNA), and amino acid (AA) (single letter code) sequences from the [NCBI GenBank](https://www.ncbi.nlm.nih.gov/nuccore/193788647).
+The following deoxyribonucleic acid (DNA), ribonucleic acid (RNA), and amino acid (AA) (single letter code) sequences are from the [NCBI GenBank](https://www.ncbi.nlm.nih.gov/nuccore/193788647).
 Each letter represents an individual molecule.

 :::{dropdown} The DNA *gene* for the acetylcholine receptor alpha-1 subunit (length 1449 characters) ATGGAGCCCTGGCCTCTCCTCCTGCTCTTTAGCCTTTGCTCAGCTGGCCTCGTCCTGGGCTCCGAACATGAGACCCGTCTGGTGGCAAAGCTATTTAAAGACTACAGCAGCGTGGTGCGGCCAGTGGAAGACCACCGCCAGGTCGTGGAGGTCACCGTGGGCCTGCAGCTGATACAGCTCATCAATGTGGATGAAGTAAATCAGATCGTGACAACCAATGTGCGTCTGAAACAGGGTGACATGGTAGATCTGCCACGCCCCAGCTGCGTGACTTTGGGAGTTCCTTTGTTTTCTCATCTGCAGAATGAGCAATGGGTGGATTACAACCTAAAATGGAATCCAGATGACTATGGCGGTGTGAAAAAAATTCACATTCCTTCAGAAAAGATCTGGCGCCCAGACCTTGTTCTCTATAACAATGCAGATGGTGACTTTGCTATTGTCAAGTTCACCAAAGTGCTCCTGCAGTACACTGGCCACATCACGTGGACACCTCCAGCCATCTTTAAAAGCTACTGTGAGATCATCGTCACCCACTTTCCCTTTGATGAACAGAACTGCAGCATGAAGCTGGGCACCTGGACCTACGACGGCTCTGTCGTGGCCATCAACCCGGAAAGCGACCAGCCAGACCTGAGCAACTTCATGGAGAGCGGGGAGTGGGTGATCAAGGAGTCCCGGGGCTGGAAGCACTCCGTGACCTATTCCTGCTGCCCCGACACCCCCTACCTGGACATCACCTACCACTTCGTCATGCAGCGCCTGCCCCTCTACTTCATCGTCAACGTCATCATCCCCTGCCTGCTCTTCTCCTTCTTAACTGGCCTGGTATTCTACCTGCCCACAGACTCAGGGGAGAAGATGACTCTGAGCATCTCTGTCTTACTGTCTTTGACTGTGTTCCTTCTGGTCATCGTGGAGCTGATCCCCTCCACGTCCAGTGCTGTGCCCTTGATTGGAAAATACATGCTGTTCACCATGGTGTTCGTCATTGCCTCCATCATCATCACTGTCATCGTCATCAACACACACCACCGCTCACCCAGCACCCATGTCATGCCCAACTGGGTGCGGAAGGTTTTTATCGACACTATCCCAAATATCATGTTTTTCTCCACAATGAAAAGACCATCCAGAGAAAAGCAAGACAAAAAGATTTTTACAGAAGACATTGATATCTCTGACATTTCTGGAAAGCCAGGGCCTCCACCCATGGGCTTCCACTCTCCCCTGATCAAACACCCCGAGGTGAAAAGTGCCATCGAGGGCATCAAGTACATCGCAGAGACCATGAAGTCAGACCAGGAGTCTAACAATGCGGCGGCAGAGTGGAAGTACGTTGCAATGGTGATGGACCACATACTCCTCGGAGTCTTCATGCTTGTTTGCATCATCGGAACCCTAGCCGTGTTTGCAGGTCGACTCATTGAATTAAATCAGCAAGGATGA